bsd/dbt-arc-functions/utils/README.md

 `python first_run_dbt_project_and_profiles_fixer.py`

 #### Plain English what it does
 The first time you boot up a dbt project, there are a lot of variables you have to set by hand in dbt_project.yml and profiles.yml; this script does all that set up for you.
+Includes adding +persist_docs to all new `dbt_project.yml` .
 You'll need to have a valid BigQuery credentials.json file to be able to run the dbt project locally, so good idea to get that together before running this script.

 If you'd like to know how to generate a credentials json go [here](https://docs.getdbt.com/tutorial/setting-up#generate-bigquery-credentials).
 If you'd like to understand why you need credentials to use the CLI go [here](https://docs.getdbt.com/tutorial/create-a-project-dbt-cli
 ).